Assistive technology: Hearing aids

-A hearing aid or deaf aid is an electro-acoustic device which is designed to amplify sound for the wearer, usually with the aim of making speech more intelligible, and to correct impaired hearing as measured by audiometry.
+Hearing aids are devices used by partially deaf individual to regain a portion of hearing by amplifying sound.
 This type of assistive technology helps people with hearing loss participate more fully in their hearing communities by allowing them to hear more clearly.
 They amplify any and all sound waves through use of a microphone, amplifier, and speaker.
 There is a wide variety of hearing aids available, including digital, in-the-ear, in-the-canal, behind-the-ear, and on-the-body aids.

 Assistive listening devices

+Assistive listening devices (ALD) are devices used to amplify sounds an individual wants to hear, especially in areas with much background noise.
+ADLs can be used with hearing aids and cochlear implants to improve the individuals hearing.
 Assistive listening devices include FM, infrared, and loop assistive listening devices.
 This type of technology allows people with hearing difficulties to focus on a speaker or subject by getting rid of extra background noises and distractions, making places like auditoriums, classrooms, and meetings much easier to participate in.
 The assistive listening device usually uses a microphone to capture an audio source near to its origin and broadcast it wirelessly over an FM (Frequency Modulation) transmission, IR (Infra Red) transmission, IL (Induction Loop) transmission, or other transmission methods.
 The person who is listening may use an FM/IR/IL Receiver to tune into the signal and listen at his/her preferred volume.